-The Trust is managed by a board comprising of individuals appointed from the membership, and must meet at least three times a year.
+The Trust is managed by a board comprising of individuals appointed from the membership and must meet at least three times a year.
 The members of the Board are usually referred to as Directors, but and for the benefit of any doubt, as a charity they can also be referred to as Trustees.

-The articles of association provides for a minimum of three directors and a maximum of 12, with no more than four directors due for re-appointment in any one year.
-There are usually about nine meetings per year, where directors review how the volunteer co-ordinator is progressing with work in the garden, the status of projects outwith the co-ordinator's responsibility, e.g. the maintenance of the building, consideration of any current or proposed grant applications, and forthcoming events.
+The articles of association provide for a minimum of three directors and a maximum of 12, with no more than four directors due for re-appointment in any one year.
+There are usually about nine meetings per year, where directors review how the volunteer co-ordinator is progressing with work in the garden, the status of projects outwith the volunteer co-ordinator's responsibility, e.g. the maintenance of the building, general administrative matters relating to the running of the Trust, consideration of any current or proposed grant applications, and forthcoming events.